AhmadAlkaseb/Bajls/report/report.md

 - `GameplayRoutes`

 Each route class owns its own CRUD endpoints directly. `Routes` only collects them into one API tree.
+This route structure can stay the same for both the RDBMS and graph-database implementations, because the difference is mainly below the route layer in services/DAOs.

 Route schema (current structure):